Skip to content

 const canvas = document.getElementById('redgpu-canvas');

 // 1.
-Initialize RedGPU system
+Initialize the RedGPU system

 RedGPU.init(